abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 - **Enabling Azure Automanage for Server - Azure Arc:** Azure Automanage enrols, configures, and monitors the entire lifecycle of dev/test and production VMs for products, services and features such as Azure Security Centre, update management, change tracking, VM inventory, desired state configuration, guest configuration, automation accounts and log analytics.

 - **Enable GitOps Configuration on connected K8s Cluster:** Use GitOps to deploy and manage containerized applications on Azure Arc-enabled Kubernetes clusters.
-You'll configure a Git repository to store the desired state of your Kubernetes applications, and then use an operator to deploy and update these configurations across multiple clusters automatically.
+You'll configure a Git repository to store the desired state of your Kubernetes applications and then use an operator to deploy and update these configurations across multiple clusters automatically.
 This approach centralizes management and empowers developers to contribute directly to the Git repository.

 - **Enforce GitOps using Azure Policy for Azure Arc-enabled Kubernetes:** Use Azure Policy to enforce that each Azure Arc-enabled Kubernetes cluster has specific GitOps configurations applied to it.